marmelab/react-admin/docs/AppTheme.md

 );
 ```

-You can write a custom theme from scratch, or start from the [default theme](#default-theme) and override some values, using the Material UI's utility function deepmerge:
+You can write a custom theme from scratch, or start from the [default theme](#default-theme) and override some values, using Material UI's utility function deepmerge:

 ```jsx
 import { deepmerge } from '@mui/utils';